 Nor must you show pity: life for life, eye for eye, tooth for tooth, hand for hand, foot for foot.

-When you [an Israelite warrior] take the field against your enemies, and see horses and chariots—forces larger than yours—have no fear of them, for your God יהוה, who brought you from the land of Egypt, is with you.
+When you take the field against your enemies, and see horses and chariots—forces larger than yours—have no fear of them, for the ETERNAL your God, who brought you from the land of Egypt, is with you.

 Before you join battle, the priest shall come forward and address the troops.